CiscoTestAutomation/geniefiletransferutilslib/DESCRIPTION.rst

 FileTransferUtils Package
 -------------------------

-Containing utility functions for a file transfer to/from server.
 This is a sub-component of Genie that contains utility functions for a file transfer to/from server.

 Requirements